 A fake virus alert is a browser notification whose task is to mislead the user.
 It can appear not only in the browser but also in the system.
 That notification can be caused by rogue antivirus, adware, and simple website redirection.

 Rogue antivirus is known as security software that is fraudulent and misleads users into believing there is a virus on their computer.
-This software aims to convince them to pay for a fake malware removal tool that blocks legit and safe apps it found in the system.
+This software aims to convince them to pay for a fake malware removal tool that blocks legitimate and safe apps it found in the system.

 Fake security threats often appear on your computer screen as pop-ups in browsers that claim your computer is infected with a deadly virus.
 These pop-ups in turn signal you that you have adware on your device.
 Such warnings direct you to download a purported virus removal tool, which consequently may be the aforementioned rogue antivirus.

 Redirections appear when you click through some less than trustworthy pages.
-Compromised sites, or ones whose administrators do not care who they’re referring to may contain several such malicious links.
+Compromised sites, or ones whose administrators do not care who they’re referring to, may contain several such malicious links.
 They are not a sign of malware, but unfortunately, that reason fake virus notifications are quite rare.

 However, there are quite a lot of instances where they serve malicious purposes.
 The spreading of such plugins is pretty easy, and it makes them very attractive.
 Common ways look like advertising pages and require “install a plugin to confirm that you are not a robot” or “a security advisory”.
 They have become a popular method of spreading infection, as they are embedded in the browser and are often ignored by weak anti-viruses.
 In addition, they are aimed at stealing user data, which is very much present in the browser.